ChristianLG2/Data-Analysis-and-Visualization/Baseball Database SQL/CSE_250_Baseball_project.md

 | ripkeca01  |      7.8     |   11551 |      5 |
 | cobbty01   |      4.19444 |   11436 |     36 |

-### GRAND QUESTION 3
+### Third Query
-#### Pick any two baseball teams and compare them using a metric of your choice (average salary, home runs, number of wins, etc.).
-Write an SQL query to get the data you need.
-Use Python if additional data wrangling is needed, then make a graph in Altair to visualize the comparison.
-Provide the visualization and its description.
+#### I Picked two baseball teams and compared them using a metric of my own choice (average salary, home runs, number of wins, etc.).
+Wrote an SQL query to get the data I needed.
+Used Python for additional data wrangling which was needed, then made a graph in Altair to visualize the comparison.
+I also provided the visualization and its description.
 To have a vey specific result and be able to create the individual charts I created a single query for the teams we are comparing and looking into: "Los Angeles Dogers" and "Houston Astros".
 And in this case we are just comparing the number of hitts they have had as a team and the amount of money they have as budget for every team member combined.
 So dividing their budget by the number of hits I created a new column called "dolars_per_hit" so we have a measure to compare the two teams and a measure of how much attraction and succes they generate through hits.
 In the chart below we learn that are the "Houston Astros The ones that have less hits but they generate more through each of them compared to the "Los Angeles Dogers that have more hits but the media of each of them reduces the quantity of money they generate through each hit they make as we can observe both in the chart and in the table, tabe which also contains other useful iinformation.